“Games are a way to spend time together.”

 Players earn 1 point for each bottle they knock over.
 The player with the highest total score after everyone has had their turn wins!

-You will need: A game set of Kubb blocks.
+A game set of Kubb blocks.

 Kubb Tower Building is a fun and easy game perfect for summer parties and makes a great addition to a Pentathlon event.
 It’s suitable for all ages and is best played outdoors on a table, in your backyard, or at a local park.